Perth-Artifactory/webcam-scripts/README.md

 The collection of scripts used to manage our webcam feeds.
 Authentication keys are largely not centrally managed and have been removed from the code.

-* `images/` contains scripts and resources for pulling images from cameras
+* `images/` Contains scripts and resources for pulling images from cameras.
-* `presence/` contains scripts for pulling clients from the WiFi
+* `presence/` Contains scripts for pulling clients from the WiFi.
+* `updateCameras/` Contains scripts for bulk editing camera settings.
+An example update.sh has been provided that can be used to upload custom watermarks.